TimoGiathi/Data-Analysis/README.md

 ## Contents

 - `iris_analysis.py`: Python script that performs all required steps for the assignment.
-- (This) `README.md`: Explains the purpose, steps, and requirements of the assignment.
+- `README.md`: Explains the purpose, steps, and requirements of the assignment.

 ## Tasks Covered